-Many of the breast cancer tumors will grow when estrogen is available in the body. fulvestrant blocks the effects of the estrogen hormone in the body.
-As a result, the amount of estrogen that the tumor is exposed to is reduced, which will limit the growth of the tumor.
+Many of the breast cancer tumors will grow when estrogen is available in the body.
+Fulvestrant blocks the effects of estrogen in the body.
+As a result, the amount of estrogen that the tumor is exposed to, is reduced, which will limit the growth of the tumor.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For fulvestrant, the following should be considered: